Ross Brown (rugby union): Career

 From his first XV days as a boarder at Auckland's King's College (1st XV 1951–52, 1st XI captain and athletics champion) it was clear that Brown was an outstanding rugby talent and while still a teenager made his debut for Taranaki in 1953 and one year later played for the North in the annual interisland match.

-Aged only 20, he received his first test cap as a centre against the Wallabies at Eden Park in 1955.
+Aged only 20, he received his first test cap as a centre against Australia at Eden Park in 1955.
 He was in the midfield for the opening three tests against the 1956 Springboks but moved into five-eighth during the third test at Lancaster Park.

-He immediately placed a precise cross kick which produced a try for left wing Ron Jarden and remained at fly half for the fourth test a fortnight later at Eden Park.
+He immediately placed a precise cross kick which produced a try for left wing Ron Jarden and remained at fly-half for the fourth test a fortnight later at Eden Park.

-Even though in those years he was usually at centre for Taranaki, particularly during the 1957-59 shield reign, Brown was pretty much the All Blacks' first choice at fly half for the next two or three seasons.
+Even though in those years he was usually at centre for Taranaki, particularly during the 1957-59 shield reign, Brown was pretty much the All Blacks' first choice at fly-half for the next two or three seasons.
 Unfortunately, for family reasons he was not available for the 1960 tour of South Africa.

 But he regained his All Black place for the 1961 test series against France playing at second five.
 He made the tour of Australia a year later but then dropped out of national reckoning despite continuing to be a key player for Taranaki for many subsequent years.
 He was named the Taranaki Sportsman of the Year in the inaugural Taranaki Sports Awards in 1965.

 In all Brown played 25 matches for the All Blacks including 16 tests, one regret from his international career being the fact he never went on one of the landmark major tours of his time to either South Africa or Britain and France.
 He toured only twice with the All Blacks, to Australia, in 1957 and 1962, but was also a member of the powerful New Zealand Under 23 team that toured Hong Kong and Japan in 1958.

-His brother Don represented Taranaki 1954 and King Country 1957 whilst his son Andrew played for Ma.nawatu 1985 and Taranaki 1986.
+His brother Don represented Taranaki 1954 and King Country 1957 whilst his son Andrew played for Manawatu in 1985 and Taranaki 1986.

+Brown married Vivienne in 1965 in Te Awamatu and the pair lived all their married life in New Plymouth where he worked as a timber merchant.
+He died in New Plymouth on 20 May 2014.